 Newspaper is an excellent mulch no matter what kind of plants you are growing.
-The best part about mulching with newspaper is that the entire process of turning the newspaper into mulch is relatively quick, although there are a couple of things which you have to keep in mind to do it correctly.
+The best part about mulching with newspaper is that the entire process of turning the newspaper into mulch is relatively quick, although there are a couple of things that you have to keep in mind to do it correctly.
 Most importantly the type of newspaper you are actually using for mulch will determine the quality of the mulch.

 You can mulch with newspaper by selecting the right type of newspaper, generally speaking, avoid newspapers that contain colored ink as these do not decay that well.
 You can either shred the newspaper or use large pieces of newspaper and make a 2-3 inch layer, place the newspaper mulch around your plants without the mulch actually touching the stem of the plant.
 Make sure to water the newspaper mulch before and after you have placed it, this way the wind will not blow it away and the decomposition process will start a lot quicker.